-This gun is classified as a FIREARM or DANGEROUS WEAPON and is surrendered by us with the express under-standing that we assume no liability for its re-sale or safe handling under local laws and regulations.
-Smith & Wesson assumes no responsibility for physical injury or property damage resulting from either intentional or accidental discharge, or for the function of any gun subjected to influences beyond their control, and will honor no claims which may result from careless handling, unauthorized adjustments, defective or improper ammunition.
-Results on property of the subjection of any gun subjective and the subjective of the subje

-For your protection, examine your gun carefully at the time of purchase, then fill out and mail to us promptly the registration card bearing your gun's serial number which accompanies all new guns.
+This gun is classified as a FIREARM or DANCEROUS WEAPON and is surrendered by us with the express understanding that we assume no liability for its re-sale or safe handling under local laws and regulations.
+Smith & Wesson assumes no respon-sibility for physical injury or property damage resulting from either intentional or accidental discharge, or for the function of any gun subjected to influences beyond their control, and will honor no claims which may result from careless handling, unauthorized adjustments, defective or improper ammunition, corrosion or neglect.
+For your protection, examine your gun carefully at the time of purchase, then fill out and mail to us promptly the prepaid registration card bearing your gun's serial number which accompanies all new guns.